Overview

 #![allow(unused)] fn main() { use std::collections::BTreeMap; use serde_json::Value; use serde::Serialize; /// A key value store where all keys are Strings /// and any associated values backed by json values #[derive(Debug, Default)] pub struct Database { /// The mapping of keys to values map: BTreeMap<String, Value>, } impl Database { /// Get a reference to the values paired with the key if one exists pub fn get(&self, key: impl AsRef<str>) -> Option<&Value> { self.map.get(key.as_ref()) } /// Insert a new value into the map, overwriting any previous value of one was present pub fn insert(&mut self, key: impl ToString, value: &impl Serialize) { let value = serde_json::to_value(value).unwrap(); self.map.insert(key.to_string(), value); } } }

-that isn't all that interesting yet but it does
+Our Database, is a simple wrapper around BTreeMap that isn't all that interesting yet but it does

 impose an issue if we tried to use this as a shared resource across tasks.